kaiqingy/DataVisualGuru/README.md

 # Beforehead

 Hello everyone, this is my public portfolio on Github.
 This website aimed at telling interesting stories with data, I will publish my previous projects, assignments of with data visulization here.
-On live site is here:  https://kaiqingy.github.io/kaiqingy_repository/
+On live site is [here](https://kaiqingy.github.io/kaiqingy_repository/)

 # About me